xzos/PyZDDE/README.markdown

 #### Dependencies:

-1. Python 2.7 and above, 32/64 bit version (I haven't tested on Python 3.x)
+1. Python 2.7 and above, 32/64 bit version (Currently Python 3.x is not supported)
 2. PyWin32, build 218.4 or later (optional)
 3. Matplotlib (optional, used in some of the example programs)

-#### Issues and Bugs:
-Please report any issues or bugs at the [issues page](https://github.com/indranilsinharoy/PyZDDE/issues?state=open).

 #### License:
 The code is under the [MIT License] (http://opensource.org/licenses/MIT).